 BiographyBernstein, Hilliard Edgar b.
-October 31, 1909; father Edwin M. Bernstein (Scotland or Virginia), mother Florence M. Bernstein (Canadian); Graduated from John Marshall High School; 9 years prior military service Marines; Single; Salesman; Socialist party and Leader Worker's Alliance; Received Passport# 359505 in January 1937 which listed his address as 2416 Park Avenue, Richmond, Virginia; Sailed January 9, 1937 aboard the Lafayette; Arrived in Spain on January 26, 1937; Served with the XV BDE, Lincoln BN, Co.
-2, Section 2, Group 3, Assistant Squad Leader, Later in the BN kitchen; Notes as in lines until June, was repatriated for medical reasons; Returned to the US on August 2, 1937 aboard the Aquitania; wife Kathryn E. Bernstein, daughter Jarema (or Jarama) b. @ September 1939 d.
+October 31, 1909; Father Edwin M. Bernstein (Scotland or Virginia), mother Florence M. Bernstein (Canadian); Graduated from John Marshall High School; 9 years prior military service Marines; Single; Salesman; Socialist party and Leader Worker's Alliance; Received Passport# 359505 in January 1937 which listed his address as 2416 Park Avenue, Richmond, Virginia; Sailed January 9, 1937 aboard the Lafayette; Arrived in Spain on January 26, 1937; Served with the XV BDE, Lincoln BN, Co.
+2, Section 2, Group 3, Assistant Squad Leader, Later in the BN kitchen; Notes as in lines until June; Repatriated for medical reasons; Returned to the US on August 2, 1937 aboard the Aquitania; Wife Kathryn E. Bernstein, daughter Jarema (or Jarama) b.
+September 1939; d.
 October 28, 1990, Richmond, Virginia (N. YC); Bernstein wrote and published several collections of poetry, many dealing with themes from his service in Spain.

 Siblings: brother Clifford N. Bernstein, sister Sylvia F. Bernstein.